samuelberven/BOUTIQUE/README.md

 # BOUTIQUE - Product Database
-Boutique is a full stack web application that allowers users to create, edit, update, and delete product entries.
+BOUTIQUE is a full stack web application that allowers users to create, edit, update, and delete product entries.
 The full entry is made into an internal-use company database, and an abbreviated entry is separate made into a customer-facing database.
 A microservice is used for modularity.

 ## Features
   • CRUD operations for products